Periodic Table - Forum - Chemistry Dictionary - Chemistry Tools - Resources - Link to Us

-1. Standards are materials containing a known concentration of an analyte.
-They provide a reference to determine unknown concentrations or to calibrate analytical instruments.
+A standard provides a reference that can be used to determine unknown concentrations or to calibrate analytical instruments.

-A primary standard is a reagent that is extremely pure, stable, has no waters of hydration, and has a high molecular weight .
-Some primary standards for titration of acids:
+A primary standard is a reagent that is extremely pure and stable; it not a hydrate/it has no water of hydration, and it has a high molecular weight.

 • sodium carbonate: Na2CO3, mol wt. = 105.99 g/mol